1) Be Credible

 3) Don’t arbitrate

 The American jury system places decision making in the hands of regular people.
 Private arbitration places decision making in the hands of a single judge.
 Don’t sign an arbitration agreement unless you really know what you are doing (that is, unless you have obtained attorney advice to do so).
 Arbitration agreements (at least in many or most instances) have a tendency to favor employers and there is no effective right of appeal.
-If given something like this, an employee may wish to accept it graciously and ask for a chance to consider it.
+If given an arbitration agreement, an employee should not sign and instead ask for a chance to consider it and/or a chance to get legal advice about the legalese.
 Ideally, an employee will make a written summary of everything said in this discussion; particularly if an employer insists or else states that continued employment depends on agreeing to arbitration.
 Write down exact quotes and details immediately after the conversation occurs.
 Seek counsel before you sign away your right to a jury.

 4) Get your evidence